japgroevemaker/real-time-web-project/readme.md

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->

+# Concept
+I'm using the Twitter API and the thing i want to do with it is that i'm searching tweets on GEO locations.
+At the same time i'm tracking tweets in diffrent languages so you can see wich nationalities are on that particular locations.
+So for example, i'm typing amsterdam as my location, at that point i can see how many nationalities are tweeting in Amsterdam.